A Guide to Chargebacks – How to Reduce Them?

 The 2016 AFP Payments Fraud and Control Survey shows that 73% of organisations experienced actual or attempted fraud activity in payments (link to PDF).
 Even if it hasn’t happened yet, your company could face chargebacks related to fraudulent activities.
 It’s up to the merchant to avoid a situation where someone uses a stolen credit card to purchase items at your store.
 Many payment providers offer fraud services with solutions like Address Verification Service to make payments safer.
 It’s important to know how to choose the right payment gateway, because as a merchant, you take the responsibility for a disputed purchase.

 A chargeback occurs when a customer disputes a charge on his or her bill.
 There are many reasons for a chargebacks including accidentally charging an account twice, the transaction charge was for a different amount, a customer is not satisfied with the ordered product, or the product wasn’t delivered.
 In most cases, a chargeback is the result of an unauthorized transaction, stolen data or a stolen credit card.
 In all these situations, a customer can request a chargeback.

-When customers notice that there is fraudulent activity on their credit card, the transaction is investigated by their issuing bank and the merchant’s processing bank.
+When customers notice that there is fraudulent activity on their credit card, the transaction is investigated by their issuing bank (what is an issuing bank) and the merchant’s processing bank (processing bank).
 If the bank determines the funds should be returned to the customer, a return is initiated by the issuing bank on the cardholder’s behalf.

 You may also like: